PeterVRC/Neptune-4-Pro---Power-usage-tests/README.md

 this time.
 But you yourself MIGHT happen to Home the printer at that same time - which would add some small extra power amount to the total.

-You can see that the N4Pro never really runs over about 290W at the very maximums you would ever really use at once.
-That is under the manufacturers recommended maximum, and should be low ripple/noise, good stability, and good for long term lifespan.
+You can see that the N4Pro reaches 360W region

 1. Powered on, fully booted, and sitting idle: